python/psf-docs/_docs/faq.rst

 ======================================

 Yes.
-All funds are held and managed in USD - no bitcoins, euros or other currencies are help by the PSF, though if issuing international payments, we will convert the funds into the proper local coin of the realm.
+All funds are held and managed in USD - no bitcoins, euros or other currencies are held by the PSF, though if issuing international payments, we will convert the funds into the proper local coin of the realm.

 For Australia, we convert it into `drop bears`_.